-This scholarship is named in memory of Olwyn (Ollie) Johnson who was appointed as the first Nurse Practitioner in NSW in May 2001.
+This scholarship is named in memory of Olwyn (Ollie) Johnston who was appointed as the first Nurse Practitioner in NSW in May 2001.
 Ollie was the first Nurse Practitioner approved to work in a remote area of far west NSW and recognised for her specialities in rural and remote health care.
 A pioneer, Ms Johnston paved the way for Nurse Practitioners nationally.
 She found a setting to learn beyond the norm and had to think creatively to meet her client’s health needs.
 Through her passion for the area she developed a deep sense of commitment to rural and remote health.

 - 1st May Nominations open